 This is also very contrived test.
 It's hard to believe that handling a board would leave so much salt behind (as confirmed by my finger-oil experiments).

-Using a fresh test article, I tested several kinds of rosin, first soldering while taking care to insure the rosin smeared across the gap in the copper foil, and later just gooping bulk rosin across it.
+Using a fresh test article, I tested several kinds of rosin, first soldering while taking care to ensure the rosin smeared across the gap in the copper foil, and later just gooping bulk rosin across it.
 The worst leakage was 2 pA.
 Adding 80% humidity simply boosted the number to 20 pA, the same result for a clean test article.